 (2) Without limiting subsection (1) regulations may be made for all or any of the purposes, or about all or any of the matters, set out in Schedule 7.

+(3) Regulations under this Act may be expressed to prevail over regulations made under the GTE Act.

+(4) Regulations in reliance on subsection (3) must not be made except on the recommendation of —

+(a) the Minister; and

+(b) the Minister to whom the administration of the GTE Act is committed.

+(5) If and to the extent that regulations under this Act are so expressed, in the event of a conflict or inconsistency between a provision of those regulations and a provision of regulations made under the GTE Act, the former provision prevails.

+[Section 139 amended: No. 13 of 2023 s.
+241.]

 140. Offences against regulations

 Regulations may create offences and provide, in respect of an offence so created, for the imposition of a penalty not exceeding a fine of $12 000 with or without imprisonment for a term not exceeding 12 months.